dmauser/opnazure/README.md

 - To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.
 - To send traffic to OPNSense you need to create UDR 0.0.0.0 and set IP of trusted NIC (10.0.1.4) as NVA.
 Associate that NVA to Trusted-Subnet.

+## Update
+Two new templates have been added to allow create OPNSense on existing VNETs.
+One using a Single NIC only and a second using Two NICs.
+Please check this link for more info: https://github.com/dmauser/opnazure/wiki/OPNsense-on-Azure

 ## Roadmap

 The following improvements will be added soon: